DsRase/MiniBinWin11/README.md

-This is my version of minibin by King Triton (https://github.com/king-tri-ton/minibin) for win11.
-Well, original minibin work on windows 10 as good as on windows 11, but I only realized this after writing my own minibin.
+This is my version of minibin by King Triton (https://github.com/king-tri-ton/minibin) for Windows 11.
+Well, the original minibin works on Windows 10 as well as on Windows 11, but I only realized this after writing my own minibin.
 So, here it is.